deckyal/RT/README.md

 citation :

-D.  Latif,  O.  Pujol,  F.  Sukno,  and  X.  Binefa,  “Fully  end-to-end composite recurrent convolution network for deformablefacial tracking in the wild,” in2019 14th IEEE InternationalConference on Automatic Face Gesture Recognition (FG2019), In Press.
+D.  Latif,  O.  Pujol,  F.  Sukno,  and  X.  Binefa,  “Fully  end-to-end composite recurrent convolution network for deformable facial tracking in the wild,” in 2019 14th IEEE InternationalConference on Automatic Face Gesture Recognition (FG2019), In Press.